crytic/building-secure-contracts/program-analysis/echidna/property-creation.md

 Two important considerations for this example:

-We want echidna to spend most of the execution exploring the contract to test.
+We want Echidna to spend most of the execution exploring the contract to test.
 So, in order to make the properties more efficient, we should avoid dead branches where there is nothing to do.
 That's why we can improve `depositShares_never_reverts` to use:

 ```solidity
   function depositShares_never_reverts(uint256 val) public {